greenstick/interactor/README.md

 	}

 ## Can I Buy You a Coffee?
 Sure!
 I'm a grad student.
-[Coffee](https://www.buymeacoffee.com/O1TrCFSXa) very much appreciated!
+[Coffee](https://www.buymeacoffee.com/O1TrCFSXa) is always very much appreciated!
+Thanks!